Skip to content

 All awesome lists must meet certain ground rules and formatting standards.
 Importantly, awesome lists are curations of the best resources by topic, not everything.

-The most relevant rules for suggesting new items:
+The most relevant rules for new items are:

 npx awesome-lint